Spain's Podemos party rejects Sanchez's plan for cabinet

 “It is obvious that vetoing Pablo Iglesias is vetoing all of us.
 It is to veto Unidas Podemos, all its leaders and its 3.7 million voters,” Pablo Echenique, a high-ranking official of the party, said on Twitter.

 Sanchez also renewed calls for the conservative People’s Party and center-right Ciudadanos to abstain when parliament votes next week in order to allow him to be sworn in as prime minister.
 Both have repeated rejected that option.
-[L8N24J294]

 A repeat election would be the fourth parliamentary ballot in as many years in Spain, where politics have fragmented with the emergence of new parties, notably the far-right.
 Sanchez became prime minister in June last year, taking over from a six-year conservative government hit by a corruption scandal.